 209 S. LaSalle St., architects: Daniel Burnham & John Root/Frank Lloyd Wright

 2. Chicago Cultural Center

-Across the street from Millennium Park and part of the Millennium Park Campus, the “People’s Palace” opened in 1897 to serve two purposes: As the first permanent home for the Chicago Public Library (the building’s Washington Street side), and as the headquarters for the Grand Army of the Republic, the Civil War Union Army veterans’ organization (the building’s Randolph Street side).
-In 1991, it was rededicated as the Chicago Cultural Center, and became the nation’s first free municipal cultural center, hosting free concerts, art exhibitions and other programming throughout the year.
+Across the street from Millennium Park, the “People’s Palace” opened in 1897 as the first permanent home for the Chicago Public Library.
+In 1991, it was rededicated as the Chicago Cultural Center and became the nation’s first free municipal cultural center, hosting concerts, art exhibitions, and other programming throughout the year.

-Architectural elements of note include the Washington Street Lobby, with mosaics of glass, gold leaf, mother of pearl and precious stones; and Preston Bradley Hall, combining glass mosaics with a luminous 38-foot-diameter dome by the Tiffany Glass and Decorating Company of New York.
-It is, in fact, the largest Tiffany dome in the world, containing approximately 30,000 individual glass pieces.
+Step inside to admire the lobby’s intricate mosaics of glass, gold leaf, mother of pearl, and precious stones.
+In Preston Bradley Hall, gaze up at the luminous 38-foot-diameter dome, the largest Tiffany glass dome in the world, containing approximately 30,000 individual glass pieces.

 3. Wrigley Building

 The riverfront Wrigley Building draws inspiration from Spain’s Seville Cathedral combined with French Renaissance details.
 The building is made up of two towers of differing heights connected by walkways, all clad in glazed terra-cotta.